PabloCastellano/pablocastellano.github.io/content/2009/gnome-rss-applet.md

 Title: gnome-rss-applet
 Date: 2009-12-1
-Category: TODO
+Category: Free software
-Tags: TODO, gnome-rss-applet, github
+Tags: gnome-rss-applet, gnome, github

 I had been some time thinking about it and finally I have decided to create a repository for **gnome-rss-applet** in GitHub.
 You can read more about it in the [wiki](http://wiki.github.com/PabloCastellano/gnome-rss-applet).